fluxitek/builder-site/pages/index.md

 ## Introduction

-Builder is a tool to help you build your measurement tool.
+Builder is a library/framework to help you build Desktop apps.
+It provides
+* GUI with your custom elements
+ * Calibration
+ * Measurement and device control / positioning
+ * Reporting and data export to CSV / Excel
+* installer if you are on Windows,
+* database with your custom structure

 Simple on the outside, robust on the inside.

 The framework explicitly encourages you to allow the user focus on their task.